focusedgoof/focusedgoof/README.md

 📫 You can reach out to me on <a href="https://twitter.com/joy_i2205">Twitter</a>

-⚡ Fun fact I used to play Netball semi-professionally
+⚡ Fun fact I used to play Netball professionally
 <br>

 <!-- Technologies-->